filecoin-project/lotus-docs/content/en/lotus/install/macos.md

 {{< alert icon="warning">}}**Storage providers should build from source.**
 Building Lotus from source allows you to strictly configure how Lotus runs and how it communicates with its dependencies.
 Storage providers looking to improve their system efficiency should [install Lotus by building from source](#build-from-source).
 {{< /alert >}}

+## System requirements

+To install Lotus, you must be running macOS 10.11 El Capitan or higher.

 ## Install with Homebrew